microsoft/msphpsql/Linux-mac-install.md

 To test your installation, see [Testing your installation](#testing-your-installation) at the end of this document.

-## Installing the drivers on macOS Mojave, Catalina and Big Sur
+## Installing the drivers on macOS

 If you do not already have it, install Homebrew as follows:
 ```bash